scottiea2k11/HEB-TakeHome/README.md

 ## HOW TO INSTALL

-Please follow the steps below to install and run this project.
+Please follow the steps below to install.

-_Client_
+_application_

 1. **NPM Install**

-_Services_

 ## HOW TO RUN

-To run the client and services please use the following command.
+To run the client please use the following command for a development build.

+    npm run dev

+To start create a production build use the following commands.

+    npm run build
     npm run start

-To start the database use the following command.

-    npm run db

-## TESTING

-This project incorporates JEST and TravisCI for testing and hardware compatibility.

-use the following command to run all tests.

-    npm run test

 ## TECH